ericbalawejder/ericbalawejder.github.io/resume.md

 permalink: /resume/
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I enjoy building backends and tools.
-End to end encryption and the business constraints interest me.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I enjoy working on difficult problems when building backends, developer tools and appreciate the ability to create complex SQL queries for analytics.
 Making technology easy to use for businesses is important.
-Performance matters because all of your users don't have 5G or an M1 chip.
+Performance matters because all of your users don't have 5G, an M1 chip or an endless cloud budget.
 I like to use functional programming where it makes sense.
-My skills are focused around the Java 17 ecosystem.
+I'm a proponent of end to end encryption.
+My skills are focused around the Java 21 ecosystem.
 <br>
 <br>
 <br>